Wigner's theorem: Representations and projective representations

 where ω(f, g) is a phase factor.

 The function ω is called a 2-cocycle or Schur multiplier.
 A map U:G → GL(V) satisfying the above relation for some vector space V is called a projective representation or a ray representation.
 If ω(f, g) = 1, then it is called a representation.

-One should note that the terminology differs between mathematics and physics.
+The terminology differs between mathematics and physics.
 In the linked article, term projective representation has a slightly different meaning, but the term as presented here enters as an ingredient and the mathematics per se is of course the same.
 If the realization of the symmetry group, g → T(g), is given in terms of action on the space of unit rays S = PH, then it is a projective representation G → PGL(H) in the mathematical sense, while its representative on Hilbert space is a projective representation G → GL(H) in the physical sense.